School Meals and Milk

 Menus have been sent home for you to review the daily food choices, these comply with Government guidelines.
 If your child has a medically-diagnosed food allergy or intolerance; please contact Karen in the school office who will advise the school cooks.
 She will need to discuss and see recent medical evidence before any meals are taken.

 If you decide to provide a packed lunch, the food must be brought into school in a named lunch box.
 Please ensure your child brings a healthy lunch, e.g. sandwiches, pasta, rice and fruit.
 We have the Healthy Schools accreditation and encourage healthy eating.
 The school does not have facilities for refrigerating packed lunches.

 Click on the link below for ideas - how to prepare a healthy lunch

-If you have lost your menu and wish to view it online, please click on the link below to download.
+Please scroll to the bottom of this page to see the current school dinner menu.
 Please speak to the school office staff if you wish to change your child's dinner preferences.

 We would like to help eligible children and families to get the support they are entitled.
 Every child that registers for free school meals generates income for their school via Pupil Premium from which their child benefits.